AnnaDunajeva/twitter-clone-backend_2.0/README.md

 - `prod.env`
 - `test.env`

-In these files, you need to have:
+In these files, you would need to have:
 - common property names and values:
     ```
     PORT=3001 # port on which server listens